The Power of Social, and Serving Overseas Consumers

 We’ve seen one of our Arabic MENA retail clients’ Instagram referral traffic leap by an astonishing 59,000%, thanks to savvy in-language, in-market promotion of its Instagram account during a recent holiday.

 We've also helped a fashion e-retailer serve the Japanese market with a translated e-commerce website, and translated Facebook posts.
-This localized social content has generated thousands of Japanese "likes," hundreds of comments, and robust referral traffic to the company's Japanese website.
+This localised social content has generated thousands of Japanese "likes," hundreds of comments, and robust referral traffic to the company's Japanese website.

 Would you like to learn more about how MotionPoint can help your company smartly serve global consumers in their languages of choice, on their social networks of choice?
 Contact us for more information.